Dental Hygiene Application Process

 - All applicants must complete the TEAS Exam (Allied Health version).
 For information on how to schedule your TEAS Exam through an ACC testing center, click here.
 You may also choose to schedule your TEAS Exam online or at an ATI testing center.
 The ACC Dental Hygiene Program uses the Reading and English Language Usage sections of the exam for admission criteria.
 A minimum score of 58.7 is required on both the Reading and English Language Usage sections for admission to the ACC Dental Hygiene Program.

-- For new applicants, the Program allows two exam attempts within 365 days of the date the application was submitted.
+- For new applicants, the Program allows two exam attempts within 365 days of the application deadline.

 - If you are testing at an ACC testing center, the number of attempts allowed is limited and you may need to get permission to re-take the test from the Dental Hygiene program.
 If the testing center tells you that you need permission, contact Teri Frank at email@example.com.